 How to Heal Your Nose After Snorting Cocaine

 Consistent intranasal cocaine use can lead to irreparable damage to a person’s nose.
 If the inner part of a person’s nose and mucous membrane are significantly affected, and enough time has passed, natural healing along with surgical repair might not be possible.
 Many people who regularly snort cocaine have disfigured or collapsed noses due to damaged septum cartilage.

 If you or someone you know has started snorting cocaine — or has done so regularly for a while — there are health risks to not taking any action.
 Aside from potential, long-term damage to a person’s nose, using cocaine results in a chemical imbalance and a high likelihood of an addiction forming.
 Cocaine is an extremely dangerous drug.
 In 2017 there were around 14,000 overdose deaths due to using the stimulant.

-However, help is available.
-The Recovery Village’s representatives are waiting to assist you or a loved one.
+If you’re worried about the damage cocaine could be causing to you or a loved one, The Recovery Village’s representatives are waiting to assist you.
 The representatives can provide information on nearby doctors to learn whether any significant damage has occurred to the nose due to snorting cocaine.
 Afterward, a team of therapists and doctors can help you or your loved one enroll in rehabilitation, a chance to look toward a life without cocaine or any of the uncomfortable effects that often come with using the drug.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.